lroellin/blog/content/post/how-i-learned-english.md

 <h1>2009</h1>
 I finished school in this year, so I had no English lessons after that.
 Shortly before the end, I had my first experience with reading English without translating in my head.
 I read a manual of an (open source) software I was using on my netbook, but part of it was not yet translated.
 Some minutes later, I noticed that I had just read through a whole paragraph of English without even thinking about it.

 After school, I took an internship at a computer shop that was offering support too.
-I couldn't practise English all too much, apart from reading.
+I couldn't practice English all too much, apart from reading.
 I remember one occurrence though, where I was able to help an expat lady with her family's computer.
 <h1>2010-2012</h1>
 I started my apprenticeship in 2010, so I got English in school again.
 This time, it was somewhat better, and I really liked English lessons again.
 It may be due to the fact that our teacher was from the UK and that really showed off, in having no foreign accent.